kriihela/seminaari/README.md

-# Yksinkertainen to do -lista Swiftillä
+# Yksinkertainen To Do -lista Swiftillä

 ## Sisältö